TotalTakai/Junior-Programmer-Final-Project/README.md

 - Added a weapon that pivots around the character pointing at the mouse position
 - fixed a bug that denied the player from jumping if he tried to down jump from the ground

+14/07 Update:
+Another small update, having been racking my brain about how to build the weapon system.
+Decided to have a weapon abstract with all the logic, with the specific weapons having the information for scalabilty matters.
+Right now decided on onAttack event which might change to become an abstract method.
+Right now learning about Raycasting for shooting the guns.
+- Added weapon abstract script for all weapons
+- Added Pistol script (derived from weapon abstract)